 This page is meant to be a helpful guide, and to provide information on how submissions are handled.
 Your submission will not be rejected based solely on if you miss a point or two that is noted on this page.

-Style Guide: We do not have a formal style guide, however the following points are relevant:
+Style Guide: There is no formal style guide, however, the following points are relevant:

 - Canadian English spelling is used in all fiction.
 (Neighbour, not neighbor for example.)

 - UK English spelling may remain as-is only in poetry.
 (Your tyres will not be changed in a poem, but will become tires in a story.)

 - US English spelling may remain as-is only in poetry (Your colors will remain in poetry but become colours in a story.)

 - Double quotations marks are used, not single as is common in the UK.
 Single quotation marks are used in some instances only, such as a quote within a quote.